-Litigation: County Attorney Scott Bennett announced that an item of litigation needed to be discussed in Executive Session.
-Commissioner Horgan moved to adjourn into Executive Session for the purpose of discussing an item of litigation.
+Litigation: County Attorney Scott Bennett announced that litigation needed to be discussed in Executive Session.
+Commissioner Horgan moved to adjourn into Executive Session for the purpose of discussing litigation.
 Commissioner Hearn seconded the motion.
 No discussion followed.
 The motion passed unanimously.

-The Board of Commissioners adjourned into Executive Session at 8:23 p.m. and returned to Official Session at 8:55
+The Board of Commissioners adjourned into Executive Session at 8:23 p.m. and returned to Official Session at 8:55 p.m.

-Executive Session Affidavit: Chairman Smith asked for the record to state that no action was taken in Executive Session and that a legal matter was discussed.
+Executive Session Affidavit: Chairman Smith asked for the record to state no action was taken in Executive Session and that litigation was discussed.

 Commissioner Hearn moved to authorize the Chairman to sign an Executive Session Affidavit stating one item of litigation was discussed in Executive Session.
 Commissioner Horgan seconded the motion.
 No discussion followed.
 The motion passed unanimously.
+A copy of the Executive Session Affidavit, identified as "Attachment 20", follows these minutes and is made an official part hereof.